 - Sanctions regimes that contain a continuous review provision, such as a ‘commitment to review’.
 This obliges the Security Council or the relevant sanctions committee to terminate the relevant sanctions measures when they are satisfied that the objectives of the relevant resolutions have been achieved.
 This implies a continuing obligation of review and consideration by the Security Council or relevant sanctions committee.

-In the course of the UN Charter negotiations, an institutionalised power of review of the Security Council was expressly rejected, demonstrating that it was never the intention of Members of the UN to review Security Council resolutions.
-Given that judicial review would be carried out in the various courts of the Member States (rather than in a centralised institution), it has also been noted that ‘practitioners and politicians especially tend to stress the UN Security Council’s sole responsibility to determine the legality of its own acts in order to avoid the perceived threat of fragmentation and disobedience’.
+In the course of the UN Charter negotiations, an institutionalised power of review of the Security Council was expressly rejected, demonstrating that it was never the intention of members of the UN to review Security Council resolutions.
+Given that judicial review of measures taken by Member States to implement Security Council resolutions would be carried out in the various courts of the Member States (rather than in a centralised institution), it has also been noted that ‘practitioners and politicians especially tend to stress the UN Security Council’s sole responsibility to determine the legality of its own acts in order to avoid the perceived threat of fragmentation and disobedience’.

-Moreover, those who oppose allowing courts to judicially review UN resolutions warn that ‘due to the fragmented nature of municipal oversight and rules being applied, judicial review of UN resolutions would prove problematic if such courts become more interventionist in their review of Council action’.
-Additionally, the review of the implementation of UN resolutions by the systems of individual states cannot bind the Council.
+Moreover, those who oppose allowing Member States’ courts to judicially review Security Council resolutions warn that due to ‘the fragmented nature of municipal oversight and rules being applied, judicial review of UN Security Council resolutions would prove problematic if such courts become more interventionist in their review of Council action’.
+Additionally, the review of the implementation of Security Council resolutions by the systems of individual states cannot bind the Council.
 Indeed, the broad powers awarded to the Security Council, and the binding nature of its decisions on Member States even if they are inconsistent with other treaty obligations, give it ‘a supreme position in international law’.